Right to counsel

 Litigation, Civil Commitment

 Then, in GPH v.
-Giles, 578 N.E.2d 729 (Ind.
+Giles, the court held that there was no due process right to appointed counsel at the preliminary hearing for a temporary commitment.
+578 N.E.2d 729 (Ind.
 App.
-1991), the court held that there was no due process right to appointed counsel at the preliminary hearing for a temporary commitment.
-In explaining this, the court stated:
+1991).
+In its reasoning, the court seemed to affirm that there is in fact a constitutional right to counsel generally for civil commitment cases, stating: